edmarssk/Urlhandling/README.md

 2 - Open the projet no Visual Studio 2019

-3 - Set up the connection string from your SQL Server data base in file appsettings.Development.json
+3 - Set up the connection string from your SQL Server data base in file appsettings.Development.json to run in development environment.

-4 - Execute o scrpt  CREATE_TABLE_UrlLink.sql in scripts paste or Execute o command Update-DataBase in Package Manager Console with reference to project UrlHandling.Data
+4 - Execute o script  CREATE_TABLE_UrlLink.sql in scripts paste or Execute o command Update-DataBase in Package Manager Console Visual Studio with default project UrlHandling.Data

-5 - Check if the table UrlLink was created on SQL Server DataBase
+5 - Check if the table UrlLink was created on your SQL Server DataBase

 6 - Execute the project in Development Environment(ISS Dev)

-7 - Use the page https://localhost:44399/swagger/index.html but check if port local is really 44399
+7 - Use the page https://localhost:44399/swagger/index.html but check if local port is really 44399

-7 - Use the project https://github.com/edmarssk/UrlShortLinkReactFront and run together with this API project.
+7 - Use the project react front-end https://github.com/edmarssk/UrlShortLinkReactFront and run together with this API project.